FAQs

 A proper diagnostic ultrasound can take longer than 30 minutes to do.
 However as timings can be unpredictable with traffic, emergencies and other procedures we recommend your veterinarian admits your pet into the clinic for a couple of hours to give us a wider window of opportunity.

-For at home pregnancy scanning the scans are generally quicker, 10-15 minutes, but are also subject to the above and so timings may be approximate.
+For at home pregnancy scanning the scans are generally quicker, but are also subject to the above and so timings may be approximate.

 Is ultrasound dangerous?